 When you go into survival mode, it’s extremely difficult to do it alone, just because you have to sleep at some point.
 Who will guard your back, alert you to an intruder, and sometimes, help keep you warm?
 A good dog provides companionship with no argument or worries about extra provisions, like toilet paper.
 That may sound like an unimportant role, but isolation can lead to depression and even madness.

-Whether you plan to bug-out or hunker down, it’s likely if you have a dog, you’re not going to abandon it.
+Whether you plan to bug out or hunker down, it’s likely if you have a dog, you’re not going to abandon it.
 Dogs offer much more than most think.
 Sure they’re a great security device.
 They also provide us with much-needed companionship, help relieve stress, provide comfort for you, and possibly your family.
-So be sure to, if you haven’t already, plan to keep your dog with you through disaster.
+So be sure to, if you haven’t already, plan to keep your dog with you through a disaster.
 It may be another mouth to feed and life to look after, but it’ll be well worth it.

 ~Copyright 2021, SurvivalDaily.com